schen0x/unagi-os/README-os.md

 - `CLI`: CLear Interrupt Flag (IF) (in FLAGS or EFLAGS)
 - `STI`: SeT Interrupt Flag (IF) (in FLAGS or EFLAGS)

+## C

+### DEFINE A GLOBAl VARIABLE

+- In the header file write it with `extern`.
+And at the global scope of one of the c files declare it without `extern`.